haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

 Ever since the second grade of elementary school, I have been exposed to computers, and my interest in this machine grew rapidly.
 During my high school years, due to gender stereotyping and attending a traditional all-girls school with a low participation rate of girls in science and technology, I was discouraged from choosing logic and math-based subjects, causing me to pass up the opportunity to study Physics and Information Technology, which are closely related to Computer Science.
 While I entered university, I rediscovered my passion for STEM and decided to embrace my love for technology.
 Because of my background, I was at a disadvantage when it came to choosing engineering subjects such as computer science and electronic engineering in university admission.
 Fortunately, with the support of my professors, I received the chances to participate in a computer science related projects and took several computer science courses, which really helped me to strengthen my computer science background.

 My CURIOSITY led me to explore the field of STEM and to participate in the RAIDS human-robot collaboration research program in my constant quest for new knowledge.
-With the support of the Polytechnic University, I was given the opportunity to participate in the RAIDS Human-Machine Collaborative Research Program.
+With the support of the Hong Kong Polytechnic University, I was given the opportunity to participate in the RAIDS Human-Robot Collaboration Research Project.
 While participating in competitions and winning honors, I cherish the pursuit of new knowledge and technology.
+Later, I worked as a research intern at McGill University in Canada, where I gained more research experience and knowledge in the field of computer science.
+These experiences mean a lot to me, and I am grateful for the opportunities that have been given.

 I like to accept CHALLENGES and face difficulties.
 In my research and innovation projects, I look forward to constantly challenging myself and finding innovative solutions to problems.
 I actively participate in international academic exchange programs and entrepreneurial competitions, and bravely face unknown challenges.
 This will enable me to break through and realize my potential.